raleel/cfi-srd/0008_Combat.md

 | Attacker prone\*\*\* | Herculean |
 | Attacker is on unstable ground | Hard |

-\* Assumes the thrown weapon or ammunition is vulnerable to crosswinds, and supersedes the normal penalty imposed by the winds on normal skills.
+_\* Assumes the thrown weapon or ammunition is vulnerable to crosswinds, and supersedes the normal penalty imposed by the winds on normal skills._

-\*\* Unless targets general location is revealed or known, then treat as Herculean
+_\*\* Unless targets general location is revealed or known, then treat as Herculean._

-\*\*\* Penalty can be negated if using a crossbow from a prepared position.
+_\*\*\* Penalty can be negated if using a crossbow from a prepared position._

 ### Aiming